SurendraVidiyala/food-menu/README.md

 ````
  "serve": "npm run build; npm run watch:js -- & > /dev/null 2>&1; npm run watch:scss -- & > /dev/null 2>&1; lite-server"
 ````
 *   Hey!
-I hope you're enjoying the course.
+I hope you're enjoying the project.
 When I made that, I didn't even think about the Windows users out there.
 It uses some syntax that available in Unix based systems.
 So, it doesn't work on Windows. :( We get better as we grow, right? :) Anyhoo...it is easy to fix.
 That script is essentially building the files and then running a bunch of watch scripts.
 This can be fixed using a package I use all the time now called concurrently.
 Here's how you can fix it.
 * Add a script to the package.json called preserve and make it npm run build.
 Then use npm to install concurrently with npm install --dev concurrently.
 Lastly, we edit the serve script to be concurrently \"npm run watch:js\" \"npm run watch:scss\" \"lite-server\". */

 * Perfect code for windows OS in the package.json